Rootstrikers/vdash/README.md

 Overview and Design Goals
 =====
-Rootstrikers devotes staff and volunteer time to the management, development, and integration of the software tools necessary to implement its vision of providing the tools necessary to develop and run a plausible, modern, data-driven, grass-roots advocacy campaign dedicated to building a system for publicly funded elections in the United States.
+Rootstrikers devotes staff and volunteer time to the management, development, and integration of the software tools necessary to implement its vision of mobilizing a new generation of activists to fight the corruption of American government by big moneyed interests.

-Definitions
----
-* _Campaign:_ An organized series of activities that influence the decision making process of the public and branches of the government.
-* _Plausible campaign:_ A plausible campaign has a reasonable chance of success of both altering public opinion and enacting policy changes which result in publicly funded elections.
-* _Modern campaign:_ A modern campaign takes place in the public sphere and utilizes the best principles of social and information science to accomplish its goals.
-* _Data-driven campaign:_ A data-driven campaign adapts principles of social science to continually adapt its strategies, services, organizational methods, and programming in response to what it is capable of learning from its prior activities.
-* _Grass-roots campaign:_ Although initiated by a semi-centralized organization, a public election campaign's strategies, services, and methods must be defined and dependent on its own membership.
-In practice, this means adapting strategy and services not only to the data and needs, but also to the desires of the community.

 Problem Statement
 ---